kellyselden/merge-package.json/README.md

 npm install --global merge-package.json
 ```

-Then just run `merge-package-json` in a directory with merge conflicts in
+Then just run `merge-package.json` in a directory with merge conflicts in
 `package.json`.
 It will write the merged output back to `package.json`.

 ### Node API